Where Dimensions Stands on the ABA/PBS Controversy

 – Mum of a person Dimensions supports

-Our PBS team works with the person as an individual alongside their support network (family, friends and partner) to understand why that person’s behaviour of distress occurs.
-In particular this focuses on how their environment impacts upon them (thinking about physical environment, changes, noises, other people etc) and to find ways to ensure that the person feels safe and secure.
-As such, PBS is a done with as opposed to a done to approach and is more consistent with Dimensions’ philosophy of support and increased individual choice, autonomy and independent citizenship.It also involves minimizing the circumstances in which the person feels distressed or that their needs and wishes are not being met ….in short changing the environment or how we support the person.
+Our PBS team works with the person as an individual alongside their support network (family, friends, and partner) to understand why that person’s behaviour of distress occurs.
+In particular, this focuses on how their environment impacts upon them (thinking about the physical environment, changes, noises, other people etc) and finding ways to ensure that the person feels safe and secure.
+As such, PBS is a done with as opposed to a done to approach and is more consistent with Dimensions’ philosophy of support and increased individual choice, autonomy and independent citizenship.It also involves minimizing the circumstances in which the person feels distressed or that their needs and wishes are not being met ….in short-changing the environment or how we support the person.

 In Dimensions, our clinical team includes Positive Behaviour specialists alongside Clinical Practitioners and leadership of our health and wellbeing initiatives all of whom can provide highly specialist advice and consultancy to ensure that we support people in the best way we can.